Companion Diocese of Bor, South Sudan

 The Anglican Church is strong in South Sudan.
 Over both Sudan and South Sudan there are more than four million Anglicans.
 The Church is an integral part of society and a major contributor to the rebuilding of civil society.

 Many of the South Sudanese in South Australia came from Jonglei State, of which the capital is Bor.
 Situated on the Nile, Bor is a large town and regional centre.
 However, this district has been ravaged by recent internal conflict.
-The Bishop is Ruben Akurdit Ngong, The Archbishop and his wife Lindy, along with a number of people from the Diocese have visited Bor and there is an ongoing link between the people of the Diocese of Adelaide and that diocese.
+The Bishop is Ruben Akurdit Ngong, The previous Archbishop Jeffrey Driver and his wife Lindy, along with a number of people from the Diocese have visited Bor and there is an ongoing link between the people of the Diocese of Adelaide and that diocese.